MatthewWolfGWU/NYM_project/README.md

 # NYM_project
-Utilizing baseball savant pitch data, analyzing the New York Mets pitchers
+Utilizing baseball savant pitch data, analyzing the New York Mets pitchers in 2023